 - Smug Alert has this with all the kids in San Francisco due to their parents being self-absorbed to the point of loving the smell of their own farts.
 It doesn't take long for Kyle (age 9) and Ike (age 3-4) to get trashed on acid.

-- Care Bears: Adventures in Care-A-Lot has the episode where Grizzle sends down a robot that is equipped with a beam that he believes to be capable of wiping out the bears' belly badges.
+- Care Bears: Adventures in Care-a-Lot has the episode where Grizzle sends down a robot that is equipped with a beam that he believes to be capable of wiping out the bears' belly badges.
 What it did instead was bring out the bears' negative traits (side effects include dulling the bears' color and reversing the bears' belly badges).
 And then there's another episode where Grizzle's plan to use a love potion on the Care Bears backfire as said bottle of love potion ends up in Oopsy's hands and he uses too much of it on himself.

 - Zig-zagged in a now infamous episode of Ralph Bakshi's Mighty Mouse series.
 Mighty Mouse comes to the aid of Polly Pineblossom, a poor mouse girl who is taunted by the bully Big Murray, but Polly explains that there are others who need help more than her, and she gives our hero a flower, which dissolves into a powder.
 Later in the episode, after rescuing a colony of beach ants, Mighty Mouse takes the pulverized flower out in reflection of Polly's words, sniffs it, and it goes up his nose.
 A viewer claimed that Mighty Mouse was sniffing cocaine and Rev. Donald Wildmon took up the cause.
 Both CBS and Bakshi claimed nothing of the sort happened but the scene was cut out in ensuing screenings.

-- Also the Forget Me Flowers in "Forget Me Smurfs" which made the Smurfs who sniffed the flowers to forget about everything (and also made them look stoned).
+- Also the Forget Me Flowers in "Forget Me Smurfs", which made the Smurfs who sniffed the flowers to forget about everything (and also made them look and act stoned).